 Light your candle 2-3 hours before your guests arrive.
 Extiguish the flame just before the first guest arrives and enjoy the aroma throughout the life of your party.

 After each burn, let your candle harden completely.
 Trim the wick down to 1/4 of an inch.
-If the wick is too long, it will burn too hot, causing the scent of the candle to burn up faster.
+If the wick is too long, it will burn too hot, causing the scent to burn up faster as well as cause potential flaring of the flame.
 Also, failure to properly trim the wick will result in black smoke coming from the wick and staining the jar.

 Candles are safe products, but unless they are used safely and watched carefully, they can lead to an accidental fire.